crownloyal/pulse/README.md

 ## Usage

-Pulse requires 2 API endpoints
+Pulse requires 2 API endpoints -

 * /auth/ or /accounts/
 * /dashboards/

-* /dashboards/:id
+The endpoints can easily be modified by customising the data adapters

 ## Prerequisites

-You will need the following things properly installed on your computer.
+To productively change application details and settings, you will need the following things properly installed on your computer.

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)